Led by an experienced team, we provide the environment for our people to give their best.

 Alhaji Modibbo founded Sigma Pensions Limited, and served as its Managing Director/Chief Executive from 1st February, 2011 to 31st October, 2016.

-Mr. Sule is currently the Deputy Managing Director with oversight function for the North and Public Sector Directorate.
+Mr. Sule is currently the Acting Managing Director/CEO.
 He has over 28 years of cutting-edge banking experience with competencies in Corporate Banking, Operations, Treasury Management, Strategic Planning, as well as possessing very strong relationship management skills.

 He started his banking career in 1989 at the Central Bank of Nigeria rising to middle level management before leaving for GTBank Plc as Head of Local Currency Trading.
 Shortly after, he joined UBA Plc and then Continental Trust Bank Limited (also now UBA Plc) rising to the position of a Deputy Vice President.